opendilab/DI-engine-docs/source/13_envs/dmc2gym.rst

         :width: 300
         :align: center

    Conforms to the physical model proposed by \ `Barto et al. 1983 <https://ieeexplore.ieee.org/abstract/document/6313077>`__\ .
-Swing and balance the unactuated pole by applying force to the cart at its bottom.
+The target is to swing and balance the unactuated pole by applying force to the cart at its bottom.
 This environment implements the following tasks

    -  balance: the initial bar is close to the post